djotaku/adventofcode/2016/Day_06/README.md

 ## Commentary / Approach to the Problem
 ### Part 1
 My initial approach to the problem: For each position, have a Count dict (or tally hash in Ruby or map/hash in Go/Perl) and then have it spit out #1 for each position.
 Should actually be a lot easier than Day 4 part 2.

+#### Go
+I decided to try and design an answer with basic Go libraries, not importing something like https://github.com/ekzhu/counter

 ## What I Learned

 ### Generic